Get Your Business Dispute Case Packet — Skip the $14K Lawyer

 Introduction to Business Dispute Arbitration

 Business dispute arbitration is a form of alternative dispute resolution (ADR) where disputing parties agree to resolve their disagreements outside court, through a neutral arbitrator or panel.
 Arbitration is governed by voluntary agreements, often embedded within commercial contracts, and is characterized by its flexibility, confidentiality, and finality.
-In Kansas City, a hub of commerce with a population of approximately 172,875 residents, arbitration plays a critical role in maintaining efficient business operations and safeguarding economic growth.
+In the claimant, a hub of commerce with a population of approximately 172,875 residents, arbitration plays a critical role in maintaining efficient business operations and safeguarding economic growth.

 Legal Framework for Arbitration in Missouri